 When you get this message, it implies that your camera has locked the shutter.
 The reason for this is that for some reason it thinks that you have not attached a lens.
 If this is so, the easiest resolution is to attach a lens.
 Alternatively, you may simply need to realign the lens as outlined above.

-To confirm whether this, put the camera in cleaning mode.
-If it responds by opening the shutter, the error may in fact have to do with the contacts.
+- To confirm whether this, put the camera in the cleaning mode.
+If it responds by opening the shutter, the error may have to do with the contacts.
 Check on the camera body using a different lens to rule it out.

 Another error message similar to the previous one has to do with a locked shutter which results from memory card issues.